kubernetes/kubernetes/docs/design/flex-provision.md

-# Flex Storage Provisioner in Kubernetes
+# Flex Storage Provisioner for Kubernetes
-This document presents use cases, design and examples for a flexible dynamic provisioner in Kubernetes.
+This document presents use cases, design and examples for a flexible storage provisioner in Kubernetes.

 # Motivation
 Storage provisioning is often a filesystem and site specific behavior.
-Its difficult or impossible to anticpate all storage provisioning scenarios and maintain all possible provisioners in-source.
+Its impossible to anticpate all storage provisioning scenarios and maintain numerous provisioners in-source.
 Storage vendors often prefer working on and owning provisioning layers outside of the Kubernetes source while maintaining compatability.
 This design will present additional benefits such as:

-1. In field configuration and adjustment of provisioners.
+1. Field configuration and adjustment of provisioners.
 2. Greater flexibility in provisioning function.
-3. Pluggable support for private filesystem provisioning.
+3. Pluggable support for filesystem provisioning.
-4. Independent upgrade path of Kubernetes and flex Storage Provisioners
+4. Independent upgrade path of Kubernetes and flex storage provisioners.
-5. Significantly lowered barrier-to-entry for new filesystem types wishing to provide provisioning.
+5. Significantly lowered barrier-to-entry for additional filesystem types wishing to provide provisioning.

 # Roles and Definitions
 * **Storage Administrator** - Creates, owns and adminsters storage systems independent of kubernetes.
-* **Kubernetes Administrator** - Sets up and maintains Kubernetes.
-Has elevated permissions compared to standard users.
+* **Kubernetes Administrator** - Maintains Kubernetes cluster with elevated permissions compared to User.
 * **User** - End user of Kubernetes.
-Submits applications to the running framework.
+Submits applications to running framework.
 * **PV** - Persistent Volume
 * **PVC** - Persistent Volume Claim
 * **Storage Control Plane** - Storage Administrator operation interface for create/delete/modify type functions of the storage subsystem external from Kubernetes.
 Example: Browser interface to SAN fabric configuration.